fastlane/github-actions/CONTRIBUTING.md

 - create a new branch from `master` branch
 - open a pull request with a destination branch to `latest` branch
-- everything is ready to be :ship:
+- everything is ready to be shipped :ship: